 Compared to other popular small breeds, the Morkie is relatively new.
 These dogs first appeared in the United States in the 1990s.
 For many years they were just another hybrid breed.
 However, as the popularity of Maltese dogs and Yorkshire Terriers boomed, the demand for Morkies also became more visible.
 Their worldwide fame started spreading in 2007 and since then Morkies have been considered to be the most common hybrid dogs in the States.

-Morkie – for whom?
+Owning a Morkie – for whom?

 One of the things which make Morkies stand out is the fact that they demand lots of attention on a daily basis.
 They hate being home alone and love spending time in the company of others.
 The Morkie usually bonds strongly with one person.
 This is why this breed is recommended to all single-person households.
 This dog can also live in larger families; however, it is not the best idea to have one in a home with small children.